Fabricates/Matcher/docs/BROKERS.md

 ## Overview

-The matcher module provides an `EventBrokerInterface` that can be implemented by different message brokers to enable distributed event communication between matcher instances.
+The matcher module provides an `Broker` that can be implemented by different message brokers to enable distributed event communication between matcher instances.
 This allows multiple nodes to coordinate rule changes, dimension updates, and other events.

 ## Available Brokers